JFrog CLI for Skills

 Search within a specific repository, JSON output:

-jf skills search summarize --repo skills-local --format json
+jf agent skills search summarize --repo skills-local --format json

 Example JSON response: